 Martin Goodman: I wrote complete drafts of the book before any Creative Writing PhD came into existence.
 They were sent out into the world by top agents like Mic Cheetham and Deborah Rogers, and kept coming back.
-I told Deborah to forget it and I would write her a novel that would sell instead – On Bended Knees.
+I told Deborah to forget it and I would write her a novel that would sell instead – (On Bended Knees, to be reissued by Barbican Press in March 2020).
 That worked.
 Editors’ responses showed Ectopia was already too edgy for the mainstream.
 I didn’t want to trim it back and compromise it.
 The PhD gave me some really tough and knowledgeable readers, top lecturers in a top university, whose job was to push me beyond my limits.
 Nothing I could write was going to scare them.
 They had to make sure it was good enough to get through a viva.
 It made no difference to them whether it sold or not.
 The times I kept going back to this book, starting it from scratch, meant it was elemental in some way, one of those books I had to write.
 The PhD was my commitment to doing that as well as it could be done.

 Q: Did the PhD process make Ectopia more formal or academic?

 MG: Part of a PhD is that it pushes the field forward.
 To do that you have to study the field.
 It’s called action research.
 You read those writers who have been brilliant at what you’re trying to do, and see what you can learn from them.
 I was writing a dystopia, so I checked in on classic dystopian fiction … Zemyatin’s We, Brave New World, 1984, Clockwork Orange, The Handmaid’s Tale, Oryx and Crake, Never Let Me Go and lots more.
 They helped me answer questions, and find ways to go and not to go.